Zik-Tech/Python-Bank/README.md

 After getting the code you can copy the code and run it in any python IDE like pycharm or online python editor like replit or you just use this link https://replit.com/@Zik-Tech/Python-Bank?v=1

+## Version 1.0.0
+All functions of this program has been developed to the highest level of my understanding of python.As I further advance my skills in python programming i'll further advance the app